 The programme raises awareness of, and normalises the use of, reusable menstrual items, with the aim of increasing use of reusable and plastic-free menstrual items in Ireland, in place of disposables, in line with the move towards a circular economy.

 No Plastic.
 Period. brings about attitudinal and behavioural change in young people.

 The programme focuses on highlighting positives around the use of reusable menstrual items, such as cost savings compared to disposables, and their convenience of use, rather than focusing on the negatives of disposables.

 It aims to raise awareness in young people of the full range of menstrual options available to them, so they are empowered to make informed decisions, instead of continuing to view disposable pads and tampons as their only options.
 The longer-term goal is to normalise the use of reusable menstrual items and bring them from the fringe and into the mainstream.

 Why raise awareness of reusable menstrual items?

 Menstruation is a healthy part of life experienced at some point during their lifetime by over 50% of the population of Ireland.
-However, years of shame and taboo surrounding this normal bodily function has led to a lot of confusion when it comes to the range of menstruation products available, and dependence on disposable menstruation items has led to stark environmental damage:
+Additionally, years of shame surrounding this normal bodily function has led to a lot of confusion when it comes to the range of menstruation products available, and dependence on disposable menstruation items has led to stark environmental damage:

-- Disposable menstrual items are the 5th most commonly littered product found on our beaches.
+- Disposable menstrual items are the 5th most commonly littered product found on European beaches.